ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 Add Loading Host Modules to the Workflow Modulefile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Host-system GNU module and corresponding MPI module need to be used and loaded to interact with GNU-built libraries and SRW App binaries.
-Users neeed to determine their availability on a host system, and add these modules to ``modulefiles/wflow_singularity.yaml`` modulefile.
+Users need to determine their availability on a host system, and add these modules to ``modulefiles/wflow_singularity.lua`` modulefile.
 If Singularity/Apptainer software requires a module to be loaded, it needs to be added as well.
-Loading the rocoto module could be added, if crontab option to launch job tasks is enabled.
+The rocoto module can be added, if crontab option to launch job tasks is enabled.
 The examples below show added modules for running the test on selected Tier 1 platforms.

-For Orion and Hercules the loaded modules is as follows:
+For Orion and Hercules the loaded modules are as follows:

 .. code-block:: console